 Identify the two parties to the lease agreement

 Start by identifying the two parties to the lease agreement.
-These are definitely the landlord and the tenant.
-It is their agreement that is in dispute here, hence the need to reveal their real identities together with the role they play in it.
+These are the landlord and the tenant.
+It is their agreement that is in dispute here, hence the need to reveal their real identities and the role they play in it.

-Now specify the piece of the property concerned.
+Now specify the piece of property in question.
 This has to do with the name of the property (if it exists), the address wherein it is located, and the specific house or room number, if applicable.

 Spell out the dates of the validity of the lease agreement

 For how long is the lease agreement valid?
-You have to showcase the exact dates from which the lease was signed and to which it will expire.
+You have to showcase the exact dates on which the lease was signed and on which it will expire.
 That goes a long way in determining whether it is applicable in this sense or not.

-State the exact breach, alongside when and how is to be cured
+State the exact breach, along with when and how is to be cured

 What exactly has gone wrong with the lease agreement?
 State and explain the exact breach that has arisen, then explain when and how it is to be cured.
-This forms the core of the letter and ought to be given the necessary attention hence.
+This forms the core of the letter and ought to be given the necessary attention.

 Append the necessary signature and dates

 Finish off by appending your signature and the date when the same is deemed to take effect.
-Send it to the other party via certified mail to be sure that it shall reach the targeted person without any worries.
+Send it to the other party via certified mail to be sure that it reaches the targeted person without any worries.

 Sample Letter